Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Exploiting Structure

 and index set $\Ico \subseteq [1..n]$ as

 Note that $\Ico = [1..n]$ if $k > n$. \end{definition} We will later see that we never invoke the undefined case as we already have $\optlength = L^{(k)}$ then.

 In order to illustrate that we have found a useful criterion for admissible bounds, let us investigate shortly an admittedly rather obvious choice of bounding functions.
 We use the null"=bound $f_l \!\rel= i \mapsto 1$ and $f_u \!\rel= i \mapsto k$; an optimal solution does not cut more than $k$ (equal"=sized) pieces out of any one stick.
-The restriction $([1..n],1,k)$ is clearly admissible; in particular, every $\nicefrac{L_i}{k}$ is feasible. \begin{examplectd}{ex:nonaivealg} \go#1{{#1}} For $\mset{L}_{\mathrm{ex}}$ and $k=9$, we get
+The restriction $([1..n],1,k)$ is clearly admissible; in particular, every $\nicefrac{L_i}{k}$ is feasible.